-Details of the amount available for set off in pursuance of sub-rule (3) of rule 7 of the Companies (Corporate Social Responsibility Policy) Rules, 2014 and amount required for set off for the financial year, if any
+5 Details of the amount available for set off in pursuance of sub-rule (3) of rule 7 of the Companies (Corporate Social Responsibility Policy) Rules, 2014 and amount required for set off for the financial year, if any

-Sr. No. Financial Year Amount available for set- off from preceding financial years (₹ in Lakh) Amount required to be set- off for the financial year, if any (₹ in Lakh) Not Applicable Ave rage net prof it of the company as per sectio n 135(5) ₹ (251.17) Lakh (a) Two percent t of average net profit of the co Nil (b) ing out of the CSR projects or p the previous financial years. programmes or Nil (c) Amount req juired to be set off for the finan Not Applicable (d) Total CSR o bligation for the financial ye ar (7a+7b-7c) Nil
+Sr. No. Financial Year Amount available for set- off from preceding financial years (₹ in Lakh) Amount required to be set- off for the financial year, if any (₹ in Lakh) Not Applicable Average net profi t of the company as per sec ₹ (251.17) Lakh (a) Two percent of average net profit of the company as per section 135(5) Nil

-8 (a) CSR amount spent or unspent for the financial year:
+- (b)Surplus arising out of the CSR projects or programmes orNilactivities of the previous financial years. - (c) Amount required to be set off for the financial year, if any - (d) Total CSR obligation for the financial year (7a+7b-7c) - 8 (a) CSR amount spent or unspent for the financial year:

-Total Amount Spent Amount Unspent for the Financial Year (₹ in Lakh) Total Amount tran sferred to Unspent er Section 135(6) d to any fund specifi econd proviso to Sec Amount (₹ in Lakh) Date of transfer Name of the Fund Amount (₹ in Lakh) Date of transfer Nil Not Applicable
+Total Amount Spent for the Financial Year (₹ in Lakh) Amount Unspent Total Amount trans CSR Account as p Amount transferred to any fund specified under Schedule VII as per second proviso to Section 135(5) Amount (₹ in Lakh) Date of transfer Name of the Fund Amount (₹ in Lakh) Date of transfer Nil Not Applicable